 In a small saucepan over low heat, melt together the butter and roughly one third of the milk.
 Stir or swirl constantly to melt without overheating.
 Add the remaining cold milk and set aside.

 In the bowl of a stand mixer (or see notes), add the flour, yeast, sugar and salt then give it a mix up.

-Pour in the warm milk mixture and egg, then stir with a spoon to a shaggy dough.
+Pour in the warm milk mixture and one whole egg, then stir with a spoon to a shaggy dough.